Ilyas355/PP4/README.md

 ## Surface

-### Design

-### Colour-Scheme
+- ## Colour-Scheme

-The main color schemes for the website are Dark Gray ( #2d2f31, Top Navbar Background) and White (#ffffff, Main Background).
+  - The main color schemes for the website are Dark Gray ( #2d2f31, Top Navbar Background) and White (#ffffff, Main Background).
 Light Blue, Green and Red for links, notifications and buttons and Dark Gray/Black for Text.

-### Typography
+- ## Typography

-The Segoe UI font was used throughout the website.
+  - The Segoe UI font was used throughout the website.

+- ## Agile Methodology

+    An Agile approach was taken for the management of this project.

+    - User stories were written for each of the site's features.

+    - The user stories were then managed in a Kanban board, which was created in GitHub Projects.

 ## Features